 1. Social skills

 Internal social media channels are a great way to provide support for a workplace wellness program.
-For example, executives can provide endorsement by writing a personal blog of their efforts.
+For example, executives can provide an endorsement by writing a personal blog about their efforts.

 Online support groups can share tips, offer suggestions or ask questions.
 Staff could submit ideas related to a health topic or practice, such as ex-smokers contributing to “Tips I used to quit”.

 Using computer screensavers can provide a great way to raise the profile of the workplace wellness program and its related initiatives.
 Screensaver messages are particularly powerful in open-plan office environments as they act as digital billboards throughout the organization.

 Messaging can be used to advertise the wellness program, promote the availability of healthy food options within the organization, and publicly recognize people who meet their wellness or weight loss goals.
 It can also raise awareness of workplace wellness benefits (such as discounted gym membership, a free health assessment, or flu jabs), and promote support services available to staff (like showers, secure bike storage, lunchtime education sessions, and workshops).

 The timing for your wellness communications should be considered.
 When are employees likely to be most receptive?
 Monday morning or Friday night?